Analysis | The White House makes it clear that it sees chaos in the streets as politically useful

 Then a warning: “This could come to your own neighborhood, obviously."

-Unless you reelect Donald Trump, in which case the violence that is happening under Trump won’t happen.
+Unless you reelect President Trump, in which case the violence that is happening under Trump won’t happen.
 It’s as simple as that.